The Library offers literature search assistance to support clinical practice and professional activities.

-You can access training resources to help you make the most of searching Ovid Medline and Embase on the Ovid Training Platform.
-Please email firstname.lastname@example.org or phone 020 7869 6556 if you would like any advice or support.
+Alternatively, there are online training and resources available to help you make the most of searching Ovid MEDLINE and Embase on the Ovid Training Platform.

-Please email strategies for review to email@example.com (including details of the databases used and the aspects of the search you would like us to review) or to request further information on this, or any of our literature search services.
+Please email strategies for review to firstname.lastname@example.org including details of the databases used and the aspects of the search you would like us to review.

 See also the below training guides:

 I would like the Library to conduct a search on my behalf:

 Surgeons require literature for a number of reasons so we have tiered our service to provide the most appropriate support:

 - Quick search: A Quick Search will provide you with 5-10 good quality, relevant references to answer a simple or focused question.
 Quick Searches are good for finding the most up-to-date information on a topic such as the most recent systematic reviews or high-quality evidence on your topic.
 Quick Searches are particularly useful to support posters, presentations, keeping up to date or getting started with a topic.

 - Comprehensive search: Comprehensive searches are good for more complex clinical questions, questions with a wide scope or questions where you would like to gather a wide range of relevant references.
 An Information Specialist will search a variety of sources using a complex search strategy.
 We will then remove duplicates and exclude any irrelevant results according to relevance criteria that you provide us with.
 Comprehensive searches are particularly useful to support research, publication or gathering the evidence base to inform a project or decision.